Falls Curfew: Curfew

 At 10 p.m. on Friday 3 July, four hours after the violence began, Freeland ordered that the area be put under an indefinite curfew and that anyone on the streets be arrested.
 British soldiers announced the curfew through loudspeakers on the ground and from helicopters flying low over the streets.
-The boundaries of the official curfew zone were the Falls Road in the west and north, Albert Street and Cullingtree Road in the east, and Grosvenor Road in the south.
-However, during the curfew the zone was extended in the southwest as far as Dunmore Street.
+The boundaries of the official curfew zone were Falls Road in the west and north, Albert Street and Cullingtree Road in the east, and Grosvenor Road in the south.
+However, during the curfew, the zone was extended in the southwest as far as Dunmore Street.
 There were about 3,000 homes inside the curfew zone.
 After the curfew was announced, up to 3,000 soldiers began moving into the curfew zone supported by armoured vehicles and helicopters.
 They also began sealing off the curfew zone with barbed wire.

 Shooting and rioting continued for a number of hours after the curfew began.
 Minutes after the curfew was announced, three soldiers were shot and wounded by Official IRA volunteers in Omar Street.
 Troops also reported coming under "heavy and extremely accurate sniper fire" in Plevna Street.
 Billy McKee, commander of the Provisional IRA's Belfast Brigade, telephoned Jim Sullivan and offered help, but Sullivan rejected the offer.
 The small Provisional IRA unit in the area decided to engage the troops nevertheless.
 It consisted of up to 11 volunteers commanded by Charles 'Charlie' Hughes.
 They fought a gun battle with troops in Cyprus Street before withdrawing.
 According to Brendan Hughes, the unit ran out of ammunition.
 Martin Dillon wrote that by withdrawing, they "avoided losing what few weapons they had in a confrontation which could only end in disaster".
 Outside the curfew zone, Springfield Road Army/RUC base came under sustained attack from missile-throwing crowds.
 Soldiers pushed them back with CS gas and baton charges, but IRA snipers moved in and kept the base under intermittent fire.
 The last shots were fired at dawn on Saturday 4 July.